aljrico/lagom/_posts/2018-05-03-bitcoin-currency.md

 ---

-At this moment, it seems that the people that has bitcoins make two very different uses out of it.
+[//]: # (At this moment, it seems that the people that has bitcoins make two very different uses out of it.
 It either expects to avoid taxes or fees, or it expects its value to grow higher and make some profit.
 The latter use is what inflates speculatives bubbles.

 It is also true that blockchain decentralized programs have huge potential and people want to use them somehow.

 Cryptocurrencies - more broadly - have value in that the technology beneath them happens to be innovative and useful.
 The nature of their relationship to the users is unique in that it is a hybrid of the anonymity of cash and the ease of credit cards and the security of a vault.
 Also, in order to become more popular, these currencies need the applications built for them to become easier over time.
-Allowing the average guy to use them whils feeling *safe*.
+Allowing the average guy to use them whils feeling *safe*.)